-Meanwhile her ex-boyfriend’s business is thriving, has expanded into a second location, and he recently purchased a duplex.
+Meanwhile her ex-partner’s business is thriving, has expanded into a second location, and he recently purchased a duplex.

 Let this be a lesson to you.

-I repeat: stop helping your boyfriend become rich.
+I repeat: stop helping your partner become rich.

-Brainstorm with your boyfriend around the dinner table, sure.
+Brainstorm with your partner around the dinner table, sure.
 Rub his shoulders when he’s tired, yeah.
-Give him the occasional pep talk (“You can totally do this, babe!”) and recommend a book he should read.
+Give her the occasional pep talk (“You can totally do this, babe!”) and recommend a book they should read.

-But unless he is paying you cash money, or unless you have a legally binding agreement detailing how you will share the labor and the profits of this enterprise, do not build his website.
-Do not run his social media marketing campaign.
-Do not wash dishes in the back of his restaurant.
-Do not invest 20, or 100, or 1,000 hours of your one-and-only life into building his dream and his wealth.
+But unless they are paying you cash money, or unless you have a legally binding agreement detailing how you will share the labor and the profits of this enterprise, do not build their website.
+Do not run their social media marketing campaign.
+Do not wash dishes in the back of their restaurant.
+Do not invest 20, or 100, or 1,000 hours of your one-and-only life into building their dream and their wealth.

 Because that is not “being a good partner.”
 That is allowing yourself to be exploited.
-And honestly, it’s not really his fault.
+And honestly, it’s not really your partner's fault.
 It’s yours, for volunteering to do it.